CollinRoboticsClub/documentation/README.md

 between all members of our team, as well as to show new members what types of projects we've done in the past, and/or to catch them up on what we're currently working on!
 If you want to join us, feel free to head to CougarConnect.

+If you want to make changes to the documentation, please refer to [this file](CONTRIBUTING.md)

 ## Information For Developers

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.